openlab-red/mutating-webhook-vault-agent/README.md

     * Create the vault agent configmap, if does not exist yet
     * Inject Vault agent sidecar container
     * Inject Vault secret fetcher sidecar container
+    * Mount Vault volume to the app container

 # References